 Programme overview

-Medical technology is getting more complex, and the field needs upskilled engineering graduates to help maintain and create it.
-Get a head start in this exciting field with the Master of Medical Engineering, designed to equip students with the skills, knowledge and expertise to be effective employees in an essential field.
+Medical technology is getting more complex, and the field needs upskilled engineering graduates to help maintain it.
+Get a head start in this exciting arena with the Master of Medical Engineering, which equips students with the skills, knowledge and expertise to be effective employees in an essential field.

 Information pack